kentaro-arrcus/atools/README.md

-# atools
+# pubtools

-(public) store and test convenient tools and scripts
+*public* repo to store and play with convenient tools and scripts.